trivago/gollum/docs/src/gen/consumer/awsKinesis.rst

 **CheckNewShardsSec** (default: 0, unit: sec)

-  This value set a timer to update shards in Kinesis.
+  This value sets a timer to update shards in Kinesis.
   You can set this parameter to "0" for disabling.
   By default this parameter is set to "0".